Skip to main content

 On 16 July 2020, the Court of Justice of the European Union (CJEU) struck down the European Union (EU)/United States (US) Privacy Shield, which served as the mechanism for which EU citizens’ personal data could be shared with the US.
 Instead, companies must now use standard contractual clauses (SCCs).

 This will have far-reaching impacts on companies on both sides of the pond.
-Those that relied on the Privacy Shield to transfer personal data will have to find an alternative method or stop.
+Those who relied on the Privacy Shield to transfer personal data must find an alternative method or stop.
 This will be extremely problematic for companies that work across both jurisdictions, who must transfer personal data for their company to function.

 What was the Privacy Shield?

-Companies can transfer personal data to other countries where there is at least an equal measure of data protection as that directed by EU law.
-Companies can legally transfer data where the EU has determined a third country has adequate measures in place.
-The US have not passed this test owing to substandard data protection and privacy laws.
-So, the EU and US produced the Privacy Shield Framework.
-This framework carved out a legal path by which the personal data of EU citizens could be transferred between the EU and US, so long as those US companies enrolled to the Privacy Shield Framework, complied with the data protection obligations imposed upon them.
+Companies can transfer personal data to other countries where there is at least an equal measure of data protection as directed by EU law.
+Companies can legally transfer data when the EU has determined that a third country has adequate measures in place.
+Due to substandard data protection and privacy laws, the US has not passed this test.
+So, the EU and the US produced the Privacy Shield Framework.
+This framework carved out a legal path by which the personal data of EU citizens could be transferred between the EU and the US, so long as those US companies enrolled in the Privacy Shield Framework complied with the data protection obligations imposed upon them.

 Why did the CJEU invalidate the Privacy Shield?

 The CJEU determined that US National Security law does not sufficiently protect EU citizens’ personal data.
 US surveillance laws allow the government to access more personal data than is strictly necessary.
-In short, the US government can snoop to a degree which does not sit well with EU law.
-Hence, the Privacy Shield Framework does not sufficiently protect personal data transferred under it.
+In short, the US government can snoop to a degree that does not align well with EU law.
+Hence, the Privacy Shield Framework does not sufficiently protect the personal data transferred under it.

 Standard Contractual Clauses – what are they?